1. FIND an Award Centre

 - Willing to write a report outlining your achievement

 - Approved by your Award Leader (Award Centre) before they commence their role

 - Have a Working with Children Check that meets their resident State or Territory legislation

 5. Set SMART goals

 Participants, with support from their Award Leaders and Assessors, need to set a personal goal for each of their selected activities.
 To assist with this, Participants should create SMART goals for each component of the Award, which helps them grow and develop.

 Participant goals should be Specific, Measurable, Achievable, Realistic and Timed.

 Goals should reflect the Participants interests and strengths, yet also be challenging.
-For a new activity the goal can simply be learning the new skill, eg: to bake a variety of cakes; learn archery; or play flamingo guitar.
-If it is an existing activity, the goal will need to be more specific, eg: to improve my goal shooting success rate; improve time management; or master Brahms complex violin pieces
+For a new activity the goal can simply be learning the new skill, eg: to bake a variety of cakes; learn archery, or play jazz guitar.
+If it is an existing activity, the goal will need to be more specific, eg: to improve my goal shooting success rate; improve time management, or master Brahms complex violin pieces

 6. START: Check with the Award Leaders to ensure all necessary steps have been completed